aschmiedeke/gbtdocs/docs/references/receivers.rst

 Receivers
 #########

+The GBT receivers cover several frequency bands from 0.290 - 50 GHz and 70-115 GHz.
+The The properties of the receivers are listed below.
+System temperatures are derived from lab measurements or from exptected receiver performance given reasonable assumptions about spillover and atmospheric contributions.

 Prime Focus Receivers
 ---------------------

+The Prime focus receivers are mounted in a Focus Rotation Mount (FRM) on a retractable boom.
+The boom is moved to the prime focus position when prime focus receivers are to be used, and retracted when using Gregorian receivers.
+The FRM holds one receiver box at a time.
+Currently there are two receiver boxes, PF1 and PF2.
+A change from PF1 to PF2 receivers requires a box change, taking about 4 hours and is done only during scheduled maintenance days.

 +-------------------------------------------+-------------+---------------+--------------+----------+---------------+-----------------+-----------------+
 | Receiver                                  | Astrid name | Frequency     | Polarization | Number   | Polarizations | :math:`T_{rec}` | :math:`T_{sys}` |